 This is my primary telescope, “Scopey McScopeFace” 🙂 It’s a Sky-Watcher StarLux 190MN (Mak-Newtonian), on a Paramount MyT mount from Software Bisque.
 The camera I use most often these days is an Atik 383L+, which I use with LRGB and narrowband filters to produce color images.
 I also have a ZWO ASI294MC Pro and an Atik 414EX camera in my arsenal for deep-sky imaging.
 My rig also has a Moonlite motorized focuser, and the whole thing is controlled by software called TheSkyX Pro and CCD Autopilot.
 The whole thing is sitting on a ScopeBuggy, which allows me to just wheel the whole thing out of my garage on a clear night and get started.
 Once it’s aligned, CCD Autopilot automates imaging all night long while I sleep.
 It’s the next best thing to an observatory or permanent pier, neither of which would be allowed in my neighborhood!

-For star parties, outreach events, and planetary imaging, I also have a Celestron NexStar 8SE Schmidt-Cassegrain telescope on a Celestron Advanced VX (AVX) mount.
-For planetary imaging, I use a ZWO ASI224MC camera driven by FireCapture.
+For star parties, outreach events, and planetary imaging, I also have a Celestron 11″ EdgeHD Schmidt-Cassegrain telescope.
+While imaging the planets, it is paired with a ZWO ASI224MC camera driven by FireCapture.

 You can follow me personally on LinkedIn.